HVAC Installation Permits in

 Source: Local, IRC 2018 · Verified 2026 by StateDataIndex

-With a growing population of around 187,604 residents, Kent County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 187,604 residents, Kent County generally runs a more streamlined permitting process than major urban hubs.

 Code Compliance & Inspections